Tafara-N/alx-react/0x01-react_intro/README.md

 - File: task_5/dashboard/.babelrc, task_5/dashboard/config/webpack.config.js

 ### 11. Reorganize the files
-mandatory

 Let’s reorganize the files in our project:

-Every file related to the App, should be within a App folder Every file related to the Notifications, should be within a Notifications folder Every file related to the utils functions, should be within a utils folder Every asset file should be within the assets folder Set up the favicon.ico in the dist folder
+- Every file related to the App, should be within a `App` folder
+- Every file related to the Notifications, should be within a `Notifications` folder
+- Every file related to the utils functions, should be within a `utils` folder
+- Every asset file should be within the `assets` folder
+- Set up the `favicon.ico` in the `dist` folder
-Webpack config file should be within a config folder if it isn’t already
+- Webpack config file should be within a `config` folder if it isn’t already

 **Repo:**
 - GitHub repository: `alx-react`